Computing tropical points and tropical links: Computing tropical starting points

-The Gr\"obner cone around $w_{3,8}$ is of dimension $16$, generated by $9$ rays and a lineality space of dimension $8$, and the Gr\"obner cone around $w_{4,8}$ is of dimension $17$, generated by $10$ rays and a lineality space of dimension $8$.
+The Gr\"obner cone containing $w_{3,8}$ in its relative interior is of dimension $16$, generated by $9$ rays and a lineality space of dimension $8$, and the Gr\"obner cone with $w_{4,8}$ in its relative interior is of dimension $17$, generated by $10$ rays and a lineality space of dimension $8$.
 Hence both cones are maximal-dimensional in their respective tropical varieties and not simplicial. \end{proof}

 We conclude the section with some timings.